-Diane Sinhuber serves on the hoard of directors of First National Financial Corporation and Scarborough Health Network and is an independent and objective financial expert, as well as a risk, governance and controls professional with over 35 years' experience providing accounting and auditing services, including reporting to and chairing Audit Committees.
-Ms. Sinhuber is knowledgeable in IFRS, Canadian accounting standards for private enterprises and not-for-profit organizations, US GAAP, and PCAOB requirements and has provided services to all types of financial institutions and within a global bank.
-She is a retired Deputy Chief Auditor of TD Bank Group and held several positions with Ernst & Young LLP over a 29 year period, including as leader of EY Canada's Financial Services Organization for all service lines.
+Diane Sinhuber serves on the board of directors of First National and Scarborough Health Network and is an independent and objective financial expert, as well as a risk, governance and controls professional with over 35 years' experience providing accounting and auditing services, including reporting to and chairing Audit Committees.
+Ms. Sinhuber is a retired Deputy Chief Auditor of TD Bank Group and held several positions with Ernst & Young LLP over a 29 year period, including as leader of EY Canada's Financial Services Organization.
 She previously served on a number of Boards including as Chair of the YMCA of Greater Toronto and the Kidney Foundation of Canada in Toronto.
-Ms. Sinhuber has a Bachelor of Business Administration, is a Fellow of Chartered Professional Accountants of Ontario (FCPA) and holds the ICD.D certification.
+Ms. Sinhuber has a Bachelor of Business Administration from Wilfred Laurier University, is a Fellow of Chartered Professional Accountants of Ontario (FCPA) and holds the ICD.D certification.